 Balayage vs. highlights.
 There’s a subtle distinction between these two hair-lightening effects, and it’s all in the technique.
 If you’ve never heard of balayage, fear not.
 We’ll delve into the differences between balayage and highlights so that you can decide which color technique you want to try to get the look you crave.

 Balayage is a French word that means “to sweep.”
 In this hair color technique, highlights are hand-painted or “swept” on the surface of random sections of hair.
 Dye or lightener is usually painted on, starting midshaft and becoming denser as it moves down the section of hair to the ends.
 Because the color is swept onto the surface of the hair, the effect is a natural sun-kissed glow that is not as strictly patterned as normal highlights.

 Balayage highlights are usually just a few shades lighter than your base color, giving your locks natural depth and dimension.
 It blends so seamlessly into your natural color that balayage is easy to maintain with the right products and techniques.

-Traditional highlighting: This process is the more conventional way to lighten and add depth to your ‘do.
-While balayage is created by sweeping color onto the surface of hair, highlights are added using aluminum foil to help saturate precise strands of hair from root to tip for a more intense lightening effect.
-In this technique, strands of hair are precisely sectioned out by weaving a pick through small subsections and wrapping the separated strands in aluminum foil.
+Traditional highlighting is the more conventional way to lighten and add depth to your ‘do.
+While balayage is created by sweeping color onto the surface of hair, highlights are added using aluminum foil to help saturate precise strands of hair.
+In this technique, strands of hair are sectioned out by weaving a pick through small subsections and wrapping the separated strands in foil.